School of Law at Indiana University, Juris Doctor, 1973, magna cum laude

 United States District Court, Middle District of Florida

 Steven Osber is a senior partner at Conrad & Scherer’s Fort Lauderdale office with a practice concentrating primarily on commercial and business litigation.
-Mr. Osber’s case representation ranges from routine litigation matters to highly complex litigation including partnership/shareholder disputes, commercial eviction matters, real estate litigation and construction litigation.
+Mr. Osber’s case representation ranges from routine litigation matters and third party insurance litigation to highly complex litigation including partnership/shareholder disputes, commercial eviction matters, real estate litigation and construction litigation.

-In addition to his extensive experience in commercial litigation, Mr. Osber has handled a number of significant cases defending businesses in negligent security claims, and he provides security training to nightclubs, bars and restaurants.
-Mr. Osber is also valued as a contributing litigator in the firm’s general workers’ compensation cases and employment law cases.
+In addition to his extensive experience in commercial litigation and construction related litigation, Mr. Osber has handled a number of significant cases representing businesses in a variety of cases involved sophisticated legal issues through trial and obtained successful results for his clients.
+Mr. Osber is also valued as a contributing litigator in the firm’s labor and employment cases.
+He also serves as outside general counsel advising various businesses on day to day legal matters.

-Mr. Osber’s expansive litigation experience includes more than 150 state and federal jury and non-jury trials, as well as extensive binding arbitration experience.
-He is also proficient in appellate cases, having prepared appellate briefs on a variety of matters argued before various appellate tribunals.
+Mr. Osber’s expansive litigation experience includes more than 100 state and federal jury and non-jury trials, as well as extensive binding arbitration experience.
+He is also proficient in appellate cases, having prepared appellate briefs on a variety of matters, argued before various appellate tribunals, and has obtained favorable opinions in the appellate courts throughout the State of Florida.
 He is rated AV Preeminent by Martindale-Hubbell, which indicates a demonstration of the highest professional and ethical standards and is the highest rating a lawyer can receive.
 He has also been recognized as a top lawyer in the South Florida Legal Guide in 2011, and from 2014 to present day.

 AV® Preeminent™ Peer Rated by Martindale-Hubbell®